-When you’re thinking of you how to simplify your life in 2019, this is a good place to start.
+When you’re thinking of you how to simplify your life, this is a good place to start.
 That’s because the new year is a good time to reflect on the past year and think about the things that have brought you joy, the ones that have been fulfilling, and the things you want for your future.

 Make a list of your priorities, goals, and dreams, and think about what is holding you back from each of those things.
 Even though that list might feel long, you will be able to clearly see what types of clutter are holding you back.